 The Graduate Certificate Program in Higher Education (GCPHE) is designed to provide an overview of historical and contemporary issues in higher education for doctoral students who wish to gain a greater understanding of higher education research, policy, assessment and/or administrative practices.
 Current Washington University doctoral students who are interested in pursuing the Graduate Certificate in Higher Education may begin taking courses pursuant to the Certificate upon entry into the University.

-Doctoral students must fulfill all requirements of the Ph.D. within their respective home departments, the Graduate School, and the Graduate Certificate in Higher Education Program requirements as specified.
+Doctoral students must fulfill all requirements of the Ph.D. within their respective home departments, the Office of Graduate Studies, and the Graduate Certificate in Higher Education Program requirements as specified.
 Students in departments outside of the Department of Education must obtain approval from their home department in order to officially enroll in the GCPHE.

 Students pursuing certificates will complete only one course from each of the course groupings detailed below until their 9 or 12 credit hour requirement has been met.
 The course groupings consist of the following: (1) Foundations of Education, Assessment, and Evaluation, (2) Diversity and Inclusion in Education, and (3) Critical Issues in Higher Education.
 Students may elect to take a further course in Critical Issues in Higher Education or enroll in an MEHE.